dots-env/dots-env/README.md

 This script will do all magic and return a promise that will be resolved when .env file was created.
 This promise return an object with:
 ```
 {
-  envFilePath, // combination of envPath and .env[envName]
   envFile, // .env[envName]
+  originalEnvPath, // path of .env[envName]
+  destinationEnvPath, // path of .env created by dots-env
   local, // boolean flag
   argv // all arguments send to script
 }